Joseph Waterhouse (minister)

 Joseph Waterhouse (February 1828 – 29 April 1881) was an English-born Australian Methodist minister and missionary in Fiji.
 He is credited with having converted Seru Epenisa Cakobau, the chief of Bau and King of Fiji, to Christianity.

 Early life

-Waterhouse was the ninth born child of the Methodist minister John Waterhouse and was born in Halifax, Yorkshire.
+Waterhouse was born in Halifax, Yorkshire, the ninth child of the Methodist minister John Waterhouse and his wife Jane Beadnell, née Skipsey.
 He attended Kingswood School, Bath from 1832 until 1836.
 The Waterhouse family migrated to Australia in 1839 where John Waterhouse became general superintendent of the Wesleyan Methodist Mission in Australia and Joseph attended St Andrew's Presbyterian school, Hobart.
 Waterhouse married Elizabeth (née Watson) on 26 March 1850.